-Continuing to disturbing others learning despite warnings and reasonable adjustment e.g. altering seating plan Refusal to engage with learning despite warnings and reasonable adjustment/support Rudeness to staff or fellow students Refusing to follow instructions such as not sitting in their allocated seat despite warning Recorded by the member of staff on SIMS along with a reason and be available on EduLink for parents to view within 24 hours.
-The member of staff will contact home to discuss the behaviour with parents and carers.
-If the behaviour does not take place during a lesson, the member of staff will communicate with home to explain the Two or more S3s in the same day will lead to an automatic 2-hour detention with a middle leader the following day.
-Students who refuse to attend after school detentions will receive an S4 and a 2 hour after school detention.
-For year 11, detentions will be served on from 4-5pm.
-S4 Very Serious behaviour sanction and justification.
-Depending upon the behaviour and circumstances students will either: Spend one or more lessons in the isolation (HIVE 1) Receive an 'External Isolation' at another school Receive a Fixed Term Suspension (S5) Parents will be notified with a phone call from Pastoral support, Achievement Director or member of the senior leadership team as appropriate.
+S4 Very Continuing to disturbing others learning despite warnings and reasonable adjustment e.g. altering seating plan Refusal to engage with learning (including failure to complete homework) despite warnings and reasonable adjustment/support Rudeness to staff or fellow students Refusing to follow instructions such as not sitting in their allocated seat despite warning Recorded by the member of staff on SIMS along with a reason and be available on EduLink for parents to view within 24 hours.
+If the behaviour does not take place during a lesson, the member of staff who addressed the behaviour should communicate with home to explain the sanction and justification.
+The staff member will arrange an appropriate time to hold a restorative conversation with the student, preferably prior to the next lesson.
+Depending upon the behaviour and Students who refuse to attend after school detentions will receive an S4 (Internal or external isolation as appropriate) and a 2 hour after school detention.
+Serious behaviour circumstances students will either: Spend one or more lessons in the isolation (HIVE 1) Receive an 'External Isolation' at another school (S5) Receive a Fixed Term Suspension (S6) Parents will be notified with a phone call from Pastoral support, Achievement Director or member of the senior leadership team as appropriate.
 This will be followed up with a letter from the Principal and placed in the students' file.
 The student will be placed on report to their tutor following a day in HIVE 1.
 A phone call will be made to parents or carers when the report is complete.
-Students will report to Reception.
+A failed room swap is a serious concern and will result in a S4.
 Mobile phones and non-uniform will be placed in lockers.
 Students will be reminded why they are in the HIVE 1 and supported to complete a reflection activity on their behaviour.
 They will then undertake silent, independent study along with work supported by staff.
 A report card will be kept of the student's effort and conduct in HIVE 1.
-Students who do not meet expectations here will receive a Fixed Term Suspension.
+Students who do not meet expectations here will receive An external isolation or Fixed Term Suspension.
+Following a period of suspension or isolation, internal or external, students will be put on report to their Tutor, AD or SLT as appropriate.
 S5 Removal from School One serious breach or persistent breaches of the school's behaviour policy.
 Fixed Term Suspension or Permanent Exclusion.
 Parents and carers will be informed the day before with the reasons for the fixed term suspension by a member of the Senior Leadership Team.
 This will be followed up with a letter to parents and carers with a copy held on the student's file.
 The local authority will also be informed of the Fixed Term Suspension/Permanent Exclusion.
 Parents/carers and student will be expected to attend a reintegration meeting before returning to school.
 Conditions for readmission will explain as well as support strategies discussed.
-Students will only be readmitted to the school on completion of a successful readmission meeting. -- -- ---
+Students will only be readmitted to the school on completion of a successful readmission meeting.